Lucien-L'Allier station (Exo): Origin of name

 Lucien L'Allier station takes its name from the nearby Lucien L'Allier Montreal Metro station.
 This station is in turn named for rue Lucien-L'Allier, the original name of which, rue de l'Aqueduc, was changed in order to commemorate Lucien L'Allier, chief engineer for the initial network of the Montreal Metro and for the construction of Saint Helen's Island and Île Notre-Dame for Expo 67.

 Originally, the terminus of the commuter rail line was the monumental Windsor Station (Gare Windsor), which was also the headquarters of Canadian Pacific Railway until it moved to Calgary in 1996.
-This station was separated from the rails by the construction of the Molson Centre (now Bell Centre), which integrated a new commuter train terminal.
-Originally called Terminus Windsor, this new terminal was renamed Gare Lucien-L'Allier to reduce confusion with the original Windsor Station, which still exists but is no longer a train station.
+This station was separated from the rails by the construction of the Molson Centre (now Bell Centre), which integrated a new commuter railway terminal.
+Originally called Terminus Windsor, this new terminal was renamed Gare Lucien-L'Allier to reduce confusion with the original Windsor Station, which still exists but is no longer a railway station.

+Station Closure and Repairs

+On 12 February 2024, Exo announced that this station would be closed starting 1 April 2024 for repair works to bring it up to modern standards.
+The existing platforms were repaired and canopies added above them.
+Following the closure, the Vaudreuil-Hudson, Saint-Jérôme, and Candiac lines were affected.
+The Vaudreuil-Hudson and Candiac lines shortened service to Vendôme Station, whereas service on the Saint-Jérôme line was shortened to Parc Station, although some trains continued on to Montréal-Ouest Station.

+Service to Lucien L'Allier Station resumed on 21 December 2024 for the Vaudreuil-Hudson line and 23 December 2024 for the Saint-Jérôme and Candiac lines.